ujjwalguptaofficial/mahal-doc/content/docs/basic/component.md

 In order to render a component, you need to do following steps -

 1. Import the component
-2. Use `Children` decorator to declare it as child.
+2. Use `children` decorator to declare it as child.

 ```